jinruozai/GBox4_VsExtension/README.md

 2. Open your VS Code settings (File > Preferences > Settings)
 3. Search for "GBox4"
 4. Set the path to your GBox4 engine executable in "GBox4: Engine Path"
+   - On macOS, you can directly set a path to the .app bundle (e.g., `/Applications/gbox4mac.app`)
+   - The extension will automatically locate the executable inside the app bundle
 5. Optionally, configure additional command-line arguments in "GBox4: Additional Args"

 ## Using the Run Button

 When viewing a .gb file, you'll see a "Run" button in the editor's title bar (top-right corner).
 Clicking this button will:
+1. Automatically use the currently active .gb file in the editor
-1. Save your file if needed
+2. Save your file if needed
-2. Execute it using the configured GBox4 engine
+3. Execute it using the configured GBox4 engine
-3. Show the output in VS Code's integrated terminal
+4. Show the output in VS Code's integrated terminal

+The extension always runs the file that is currently open and active in the editor.
+The complete file path will be passed to the GBox4 engine as a command-line parameter.

 ## Extension Settings

 This extension contributes the following settings:

-- `gbox4.enginePath`: Path to the GBox4 engine executable
+- `gbox4.enginePath`: Path to the GBox4 engine executable or application (.app on macOS)
 - `gbox4.additionalArgs`: Additional arguments to pass to the GBox4 engine
 - `gbox4.autocomplete`: Enable/disable auto-completion for GBox4 language (coming soon)